A Tribute To Love

-"Me Le, they have seen us, stop them if you can!"
+"Me Le. they've seen us, stop them if you can!"

 "I'm talking to the gunships, they're coming in."

-Rat ta tat tat, Bang, Bang, Bang, Me Le is shot!
+Rat ta tat tat, Bang, Bang, Bang, Me Le is hit.

-He is down, but not for long, back up again.
+He is down, but not for long, he is back up again.